crosschain-alliance/gho-facilitator-crosschain-ui/README.md

-# Gho Facilitator Crosschain UI
+# FRAGOLA REFERENCE DAPP/UI

-Welcome to Gho Facilitator Crosschain UI, a React application built to provide a seamless interface for Gho Facilitator Crosschain.
+Welcome to gho-fragola-ui, a React application built to provide a seamless interface for facilitators built on FRAGOLA.

 &nbsp;